What does the future hold for my company? What goals do we set, and how do we go about achieving those objectives?

 Aligning sales and marketing teams is a problem that has plagued businesses as long as the standard corporate structure has existed.
 For most B2B companies, marketing’s job is to generate leads, and sales’ job is to turn those leads into clients.

-The first step to get Sales and Marketing to collaborate is encouraging constant and open communication.
+The first step to get sales and marketing to collaborate is encouraging constant and open communication.
 Encourage the sales team to give feedback on lead quality each month.
 This process will help marketers better understand which types of leads are most likely to close so they can generate better quality prospects.

-4. Get Involved in Email Marketing
+4. Get Involved In Email Marketing

-B2B companysends an email invitation to download their latest ebook to a targeted list of prospects.
+- The B2B company sends an email invitation to download their latest ebook to a targeted list of prospects.

 - A few days later, they send a follow-up email to the list of people who downloaded the ebook, offering them a case study relating to the topic.

-Basically, your content calendar is a detailed structure for the ongoing story you want to tell about your company to your prospects and customers.
+Your content calendar is a detailed structure for the ongoing story you want to tell about your company to your prospects and customers.
 When you have a complete view of your social media or email marketing output, you can turn ideas and broad strategies into an actionable plan that you can then improve as you learn more about what works best.

 A calendar frees you up to listen to the audience you have identified and iterate according to their behaviours.
 Here are a few of the other ways a content calendar can benefit your business:

 - Every marketer has experienced that sinking feeling of a deadline approaching with no content available to fill the gap.
 With a documented content calendar, departments throughout your company can view upcoming content and plug the gaps accordingly.